Rail transport in Norway

-The Norwegian Railway Directorate manages the railway network in Norway on behalf of the Ministry of Transport and Communications.
+The Norwegian Railway Directorate manages the railway network in Norway on behalf of the Ministry of Transportation.
 Bane NOR is a state enterprise which builds and maintains all railway tracks, while other companies operate them.
 These companies include Vy and subsidiaries Vy Gjøvikbanen and CargoNet, Flytoget, Go-Ahead, SJ Norge, Green Cargo, Grenland Rail and Hector Rail.

 Norway is a member of the International Union of Railways (UIC).
 The UIC Country Code for Norway is 76.